nicksmith100/milestone-project-1/README.md

   - The icons inherit their styling from the anchor and list tags within which they are contained, for example inheriting font-size, color and hover effect.

-  - Icons are utilised in the header for navigation list items and for the "hamburger" button on smaller devices, and in the footer for social media links.
+  - Icons are utilised in the header for navigation list items and for the "hamburger" button on smaller viewports, and in the footer for social media links.

 - #### Favicon